gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented a harsher reopening of the break corridor without prematurely converting that pressure into full collapse
 -	represented actual post-promotion de-confirmation once the former stable state truly lost support, downgrading it into a weaker relational reading rather than erasing history
 -	represented stabilization of that downgraded field as a weaker relational mainline rather than an endlessly collapsing residue
--	and then represented loosening inside that lower-order plateau without prematurely declaring full independent separation
+-	represented loosening inside that lower-order plateau without prematurely declaring full independent separation
+-	and then represented the return of a clearer independent-separation reading once the lower-order relation thinned far enough

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.